 If you’ve noticed a change in your hearing ability or auditory system in general, it’s vital to get this checked out in order to get the best treatment.
-The audiologist at Austin Hearing Aid Center understands that hearing loss is different for every individual, which is why we offer personalized treatment for every patient.
+At Austin Hearing Aid Center, we understand that hearing loss is different for every individual, which is why we offer personalized treatment for every patient.
 We consider your specific symptoms and experiences and offer hearing services to better evaluate the health of your auditory system, including:

 Diagnostic Audiologic Evaluations

 Hearing problems are examined using a combination of simple, non-invasive tests known as diagnostic audiologic assessments.
 These tests determine your hearing abilities and evaluate if you may benefit from hearing instrument technology or other treatment(s).
 Hearing tests conducted by our audiologists include pure-tone, bone conduction, and speech testing.
 The diagnostic audiologic evaluation battery of tests is not the same for every person.
 Hearing loss severity, past medical history, and current physical conditions will determine which tests are the most effective for your specific case.